mlopes/marco-lopes.com/_posts/2017/2017-09-11-OSD-for-showing-STDOUT-in-xmonad.md

 Dzen.onCurr (Dzen.center 800 30) Dzen.>=> Dzen.font terminus
 ```

 This one is pretty straightforward.
-I've imported the `Dzen` module, I've done
+I've imported the `Dzen` module using
 a qualified import because `font` and `>=>` clashed with functions similarly
 named in other namespaces.
 If you're not too familiarised with Haskell, this
 might look a bit weird, but it actually makes sense in the end.
 I'm going to